sandordargo/sandordargo.github.io/_posts/2021-8-18-const-rvalue-references.md

 *By the way, don't return `const` values from a function, because you make it impossible to use move semantics.
 [Find more info here.](https://www.sandordargo.com/blog/2020/11/18/when-use-const-3-return-types)*

+> As a reader pointed out, if `g()` returned `const int` instead of `const T`, the output would be different.
+The call would bind to `f(int&&)`
+>
+> After some investigation and [help from the community](https://twitter.com/SandorDargo/status/1723294485252104366), here is the answer:
+> - if a prvalue initally has the type `cv T` where `T` is a cv-unqualified non-class, non-array type, the type of the expression is adjusted to `T` prior to any further investigation

 ## When to use const rvalue references?

 Let's turn it around a bit.
 A lvalue overload can accept both lvalues and rvalues, but an rvalue overload can only accept rvalues.